Sergiowk/sergioguzmanportfolio/README.md

 # sergioguzmanportfolio
-My portfolio, where you can see my progress being a amazing developer
+My portfolio, where you can see my progress being an amazing developer